Section 184 /26 Information Certificates

 A section 184 certificate can only be requested by the owner, mortgagee or covenant chargee of the lot (or a person authorised by the owner, mortgagee or covenant chargee).
 As such, the request for the certificate is usually submitted by the vendor’s conveyancer/lawyer.

-A request for a section 184 certificate must be made in writing to the owners corporation and must be accompanied by the current prescribed fee.
+A request for a section 184 certificate must be made in writing to the owners corporation and must be accompanied by the current prescribed fee (as noted above).